Having tests for thyroid cancer

 Visiting your GP

-When you go to your GP they might examine you and usually arrange some tests, such as blood tests and an ultrasound scan of your neck.
-There may be a number of reasons why you have these symptoms, so it can be difficult to diagnose the problem right away.
-Once the GP has the results of your tests, they might make an appointment for you with a specialist at the hospital.
+When you go to your GP they will usually examine you and arrange some blood tests.
+There may be a number of reasons why you have these symptoms.
+If your GP is concerned that you may have thyroid cancer they will make an appointment for you with a specialist at the hospital.

 At the hospital

-Your specialist will also examine you and arrange for more detailed tests, which may include a biopsy.
-This involves removing a small piece of the tumour to be analysed.
-You might have a general anaesthetic and so will be asleep when it is done, or you may only need a local anaesthetic, which numbs the area.
+A biopsy involves removing a small piece of the thyroid to be analysed.
+You might have a general anaesthetic and so will be asleep when it is done.
+You may only need a local anaesthetic, which numbs the area.
 There is more information about having an anaesthetic in the surgery section.

 - a chest x-ray to check your lungs